Wednesday, October 10, 2012

 Do you know an extraordinary oncology nurse whose compassion, expertise and helpfulness made all the difference in your or your loved one's cancer journey?
 CURE wants to know!

-For the seventh year in a row, CURE is giving you a unique opportunity to honor an oncology nurse through the 2013 Extraordinary Healer Award for Oncology Nursing!
-Now through March 20, 2013, CURE will accept essay nominations from patients, survivors, caregivers and peers detailing the extraordinary skills that a special oncology nurse has exhibited.
+CURE is giving you a unique opportunity to honor an oncology nurse through the Extraordinary Healer Award for Oncology Nursing!
+Each year CURE will accept essay nominations from patients, survivors, caregivers and peers detailing the extraordinary skills that a special oncology nurse has exhibited.

-Three nurse finalists and the individuals who nominated them by essay, plus one guest each, will receive round-trip airfare and two-night accommodations in Washington D.C., where they will be honored at a reception to be held in conjunction with the Oncology Nursing Society's 38th Annual Congress, on April 15, 2013.
-One nurse will be presented with the 2013 Extraordinary Healer Award for Oncology Nursing, and will also receive a special gift in recognition of his or her service to cancer patients and survivors.
+Three nurse finalists and the individuals who nominated them by essay, plus one guest each, will receive round-trip airfare and two-night accommodations where they will be honored at a reception to be held in conjunction with the Oncology Nursing Society's Annual Congress.
+One nurse will be presented with the Extraordinary Healer Award for Oncology Nursing, and will also receive a special gift in recognition of his or her service to cancer patients and survivors.

-Send us your essay nomination before March 20, 2013 for the chance to join CURE in honoring your oncology nurse!"
+Send us your essay nomination for the chance to join CURE in honoring your oncology nurse!"

 A bad nurse or even just an "okay" nurse can make your hospital stay intolerable.
 A great nurse can make such a difference in your whole cancer experience.